justinkelly/justinkelly.github.io/_posts/2010-02-17-how-to-setup-srv-records-for-google-apps-im-o.md

 ---
 layout: post
-title: How to setup SRV records (for google apps IM) on the free	namecheap.com DNS hosting
+title: "How to setup SRV records (for google apps IM) on the free\tnamecheap.com DNS hosting"
-published: true
+published: false
 tags: dns google-apps
+comments: true
 ---
 Setting up SRV records (for google IM in your google apps domain) is a real pain with [namecheap.com](namecheap.com), below is what you need to enter